← Blog |

 If the software saves you 30 minutes per plan and you create 15 plans per week, that is 7.5 hours reclaimed.
 At your hourly consultation rate, the monthly software cost pays for itself within the first few days.

 The biggest concern dietitians have about meal planning software is losing the personal touch.
 Will the plans feel generic?
 Will clients notice?
 The answer depends on the tool you choose.
-Good software gives you clinical control over every parameter — it just automates the mechanical execution.
+Good software gives you clinical control over every parameter.
+It just automates the mechanical execution.

 The math: manual vs. software